ryanrudolfoba/SteamDeck-BIOS-Manager/README.md

 **b.
 BLOCK** - this will prevent SteamOS from automatically applying BIOS updates.
 Under the hood it performs this tasks - \
    `disables and masks the BIOS update service` \
-   `creates a file called /foxnet/bios/INHIBIT`
+   `creates a file called /foxnet/bios/INHIBIT` \
+   `move the BIOS update file located in /usr/share/jupiter_bios to /usr/share/jupiter_bios/bak`

 **c.
 UNBLOCK** - this will allow SteamOS to automatically apply BIOS updates.
 Under the hood it performs this tasks - \
    `unmask and enable the BIOS update service` \
-   `deletes the file called /foxnet/bios/inhibit`
+   `deletes the file called /foxnet/bios/inhibit` \
+   `move the BIOS update file back to the original location /usr/share/jupiter_bios`

 **d.
 SMOKELESS** - this will unlock the BIOS to be able to use Smokeless and also expose the AMD PBS CBS menus.
 Under the hood it performs this tasks - \
    `download jupiter-bios-unlock from evlaV gitlab repo and make it executable` \